Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 # Slice Shots
 The slice shot is a short-range wide angle hitscan weapon.
 Most enemies caught in the path of the slice will be cut cleanly and instantly have their hurtbox collisions disabled.

 The relative movement of the camera should determine the angle of the slice.
-I.E (If the player is rotating the camera to the right with no vertical motion, the slice should travel flat horizontally from the left to the right // If the camera is rotating up and to right at the same speed, the slice should travel at a 45degree angle following that path)
+I.E (If the player is rotating the camera to the right with no vertical motion, the slice should travel flat horizontally from the left to the right // If the camera is rotating up and to right at the same speed, the slice should travel up at a 45degree angle following that path)

 The two semi-rings around the end of the gun tip should rotate along with the camera movement to give the player visual feedback on where the slice will go (a very soft motor whirl sound could also be cool)